Sakshi113/MMAU/README.md

 This repo contains the evaluation code and MMAU benchmark for the paper "[MMAU: A Massive Multi-Task Audio Understanding and Reasoning Benchmark]()"

+## 📢 Announcement

+We’re excited to share that our benchmark has been updated based on valuable community feedback!

+🔄 What's New?
+- ✅ Questions & Answers (QAs) have been revised for clarity and accuracy

+- 🎧 Audio files have been updated to improve quality and consistency

+We sincerely thank the community for your thoughtful feedback and continued support.
+We're committed to making this benchmark more robust and impactful for everyone.

 ## Introduction

 ### MMAU Benchmark